 Family inheritance and lifetime mortgage

-Both, retirement interest-only mortgage and interest roll-up lifetime mortgage allow borrowers to live in their property until they die or move into specialist care facilities.
+Both, retirement interest-only mortgages and interest roll-up lifetime mortgages allow borrowers to live in their property until they die or move into specialist care facilities.
 In both cases, the equity (in the first case) and equity plus accrued interest (in the latter case) is paid off once the property is sold with any remaining equity in your property paid either to you or your estate.